VanDulti/planning-problem-solver/README.md

 ## sample-problem

-My solution to the homework assignment.
-It encodes a simple planning problem as a SAT formula and solves it using Limboole.
+My solution to the assignment.
+It encodes a simple planning problem as a logical formula and solves it using Limboole.